 During your day at sea, make the most of the many services and activities on board.
 Treat yourself to a moment of relaxation in the spa or stay in shape in the fitness center.
 Depending on the season, let yourself be tempted by the swimming pool or a spot of sunbathing.
 This day without a port of call will also be an opportunity to enjoy the conferences or shows proposed on board, to do some shopping in the boutique, or to meet the PONANT photographers in their dedicated space.
 As for lovers of the open sea, they will be able to visit the ship’s upper deck to admire the spectacle of the waves and perhaps be lucky enough to observe marine species.
 A truly enchanted interlude, combining comfort, rest, and entertainment.

-Long celebrated as one of the wonder spots of the world, the Macquarie Island is an island of great beauty and outstanding natural diversity, a breeding place for more than 3.5 million seabirds, most of which are penguins.
-There are four species breeding on Macquarie Island; Royals, Kings, Gentoos, and Rock Hoppers.
+Long celebrated as one of the wonder spots of the world, Macquarie Island is an island of great beauty and outstanding natural diversity, a breeding place for more than 3.5 million seabirds, most of which are penguins.
+There are four species breeding on Macquarie Island: Royals, Kings, Gentoos, and Rock Hoppers.
 There are also three types of fur seals and one-seventh of the world's population of elephant seals breeding on the Island.
 In 1948 The Australian National Antarctic Research Expeditions (ANARE) established its expedition headquarters on Macquarie Island.
-You will have the opportunity to undertake a guided walk around the ANARE Station to view the facility and the prolific wildlife that resides here.
+If time and weather permit, guests will have the opportunity to land ashore and view the prolific wildlife that resides here.

 During your day at sea, make the most of the many services and activities on board.
 Treat yourself to a moment of relaxation in the spa or stay in shape in the fitness center.
 Depending on the season, let yourself be tempted by the swimming pool or a spot of sunbathing.
 This day without a port of call will also be an opportunity to enjoy the conferences or shows proposed on board, to do some shopping in the boutique, or to meet the PONANT photographers in their dedicated space.
 As for lovers of the open sea, they will be able to visit the ship’s upper deck to admire the spectacle of the waves and perhaps be lucky enough to observe marine species.
 A truly enchanted interlude, combining comfort, rest, and entertainment.